vuejs/v2.vuejs.org/src/_posts/common-gotchas.md

 ### Why does `data` need to be a function?

 In the basic examples, we declare the `data` directly as a plain object.
 This is because we are creating only a single instance with `new Vue()`.
 However, when defining a **component**, `data` must be declared as a function that returns the initial data object.
 Why?
 Because there will be many instances created using the same definition.
 If we still use a plain object for `data`, that same object will be **shared by reference** across all instance created!
-By providing a `data` function, every time a new instance is created, we can simply call it to return a fresh copy of the initial data.
+By providing a `data` function, every time a new instance is created we can call it to return a fresh copy of the initial data.

 Further reading: [Component Option Caveats](/guide/components.html#Component-Option-Caveats).